sumanishs/boost-edif-parser/README.md

 # edif-parser
 EDIF Parser
-A simple EDIF file parser.
+A simple EDIF file parser using Boost.
 It just parses and prints.